 There are five slots you can fill with whatever you want.
 If you’re using a trial version, one will be reserved for a solicitation to upgrade.
 When we configured them, we set the other four to quick scan, SafePay, full scan and the VPN.

-Quick actions let you access Bitdefender’s many features fast.
+Quick actions let you quickly access Bitdefender’s many features.
 You can tailor the user experience to what you need and find the features you want without searching through a pile of menus.

 There are three other tabs: “protection,” “privacy” and “utilities.”
 Each has a similar tile-like interface with individual settings.
 That frees the “settings” button at the bottom for your account details and preferences.

 Profiles go beyond Bitdefender, though.
-The “work” profile allows you to postpone automatic updates for Windows, for example.
+For example, the “work” profile allows you to postpone automatic updates for Windows.
 You can set applications to trigger the profiles, too, so you don’t have to enable them manually each time.

 If you’re using a a multi-device plan, you can access Bitdefender Central in your browser.
 It gives you an overview of your devices and their current status.
 Notifications for those devices will show up there, too.
 You can see the health of each, as well as configure parental settings for individual devices.